TRY OUR FREE APP

 Book Layout | Example of a book mixing images with text in a creative way, to showcase excellent book layout design

-An elegant gatefold spread, which caters to this three-part photographic sequence in George Daniels: A Master Watchmaker & his Art.
+An elegant gatefold spread, which caters to this three-part photographic sequence in George Daniels: A Master Watchmaker & His Art.
 Designed by Adam Hay.

 “I believe a book’s style and functionality comes only through careful assessment of content,” says Adam Hay, a cover and interior designer with over 30 years’ experience in the field.
 Depending on your own work’s content, book layout will depend on the demands made by the topic and content, so be prepared to be flexible.

-To give a few examples, content-led design is especially important for image-heavy books like cookbooks, photography books, poetry, and catalogs.
+To give a few examples, content-led design is especially important for image-heavy books like cookbooks, photography books, and catalogs.
 However, authors formatting text-only books should still remain conscious of subject matter and genre conventions — which typefaces are used, how chapters are divided, etc. When in doubt about what your content requires, flip through books that are similar to yours and take note of which design elements crop up.

 Now let’s make sure you have a solid grasp of the three key elements of book layout: alignment, margins, and trim size.